Skip to content

 The fact that we can’t prevent language death shouldn’t stop us from fighting as hard as we can to stop it.

 Humans are fighters.
-It’s in our nature to not give up.
+It’s not in our nature to give up easily.

 My inspiration for writing a fifth post about language revitalization came from The Power of Babel, a Natural History of Language by John McWhorter.
 He made these points that I now regurgitate, but I wanted to add my own viewpoint to these ideas and explain them a little differently.